dec1992/GA-Project-3/README.md

 - The Map could cluster locations when there are too many within the viewport
 - Seeding more locations to the databased, not only London.

+## Wins

+- Creating a series of loops in the seed file in order to go through each location fetched from the Yelp API and passing the correct information to the postcode API in order to add the correct coordinates to each location in our database.

+- Implementing a Use My Location feature in order to automatically centre the map page on the user's location on loading.

 ## Challenges
 * To retrieve the array of categories from the edited location and match the selected ones from the categoriesObject, so they can be displayed as the initial value in the React Select component.
 This issue was resolved by filtering all the categories with the original categories, with the resulted array, it was then passed on as a prop to the form component.